2020 Missouri State Bears football team: Preseason

 Even with Bobby Petrino as head coach; expectations were low heading into the 2020 season.
 The Bears were coming off a 1–10 record in 2019.
 As a result of the COVID-19 pandemic; the Missouri Valley Football Conference season was moved from the Fall to the Spring.
 Missouri State originally had non-conference games scheduled against Oklahoma, Tarleton State, and Montana.
 The games against Montana and Tarleton State were canceled.
 The Bears added a home and home series with Central Arkansas in the Fall.
 The game at Oklahoma was kept on the schedule as planned.

-MVFC Media Poll
+MVFC media poll

-The Media picked the Bears to finish in a tie for 9th place with Western Illinois.
+The media picked the Bears to finish in a tie for ninth place with Western Illinois at the bottom of the MVFC standings.
 This was the second straight season Missouri State was predicted to finish last in the conference.